 - increase testosterone

-- change my body from obese to fit
+- change your body from obese to fit

-- look more like an athlete than a donut
+- look more like an athlete than a jelly donut

 - build confidence